dburic/mkfeed/README.md

 Installation
 ------------------------------

-Copy mkfeed.py to a directory in the path and make it executable.
+Copy mkfeed.py to a directory in the path and make it executable:
-For example:

     cp mkfeed.py $HOME/bin/mkfeed
     chmod +x $HOME/bin/mkfeed

-mkfeed has been tested with Python 2.6 and 2.7, but should work on other versions too.

-The argparse library, which is part of Python since versions 2.7 and 3.2, is used for parsing command line arguments.
-For older versions of Python, argparse is provided as a separate package.
-In Debian, argparse is available in the python-argparse package.

 Test the installation: